 Having basic gear while hiking is essential for safety.
 You will need plenty of food and water, but there are other items to consider adding to your pack.

-It wasn’t long before we understood the value in having some nicer gear.
-Just like with most things, we tend to over research.
+It wasn’t long before we understood the value of having some nicer gear.
+Just like with most things, we tend to over-research.
 We wanted to make sure we knew what we absolutely needed and what our options were.
 I'd encourage you to do the same for your hiking needs.

 A few simple items in your pack could make all the difference.
 Luckily we’ve never needed anything more than a band-aid on the trail, but it’s a good idea to carry a few items with you.

 When outdoors you need to be protected from the sun.
 This is especially important if you are out hiking for hours, be sure to reapply your sunscreen.
 The UV index is higher in some areas so you also need to be aware of that.
 Sun protection can also come in the form of sunglasses, clothing, hats, etc.

 A headlamp or other light source

 If you happen to get caught out after dark, a light source might be absolutely necessary.
 Many times visibility is zero after dark.
 If hiking in the woods or under a ridge line, it might be dark even before the sun completely sets.
 When hiking you are most often too far away from any city lights to provide any sort of light.
 Hiking can become very dangerous very quickly if you cannot see the terrain; fall over large logs, cliffs, etc. Headlamps also typically have a strobing feature that can alert others during an emergency.
 The headlamp I have is the Petzl Tactikka 200 lumens.

 - BRILLIANT BEAMS: The TACTIKKA has a wide beam and is compact for comfort.
 Ideal for activities that are at close range.

 - NEXT LEVEL NIGHT VISION: White lighting allows easy movement in the dark and red lighting preserves night vision and stealth